 Stages of Lyme disease

-I spoke with Dr. Lockman recently, and he explained more details about this worrisome illness.
+I spoke with Dr. Lockman who explained more about this worrisome illness.
 There are two stages of Lyme:

 - localized (three to 30 days after infection)